The Dun Factory

 Palomino Dunalino (dun factor will appear faded)

-Buckskin Dunskin or Yellow Dun (dun factor will appear faded)
+Buckskin Dunskin or Yellow Dun (dun factor may appear faded)

-Smokey Black Silver Grullo (dun factor will appear faded)
+Smokey Black Smokey Grullo (dun factor may appear faded)

 Dorsal stripe and front leg barring are always* apparent in dun-factored horses.
 Horses also carrying a cream gene may have a faded appearance to their dun factor markings.
 Other dun factor markings that may be present are: